 NEWPORT PAGNELL HERITAGE TRAIL

-We start in the High Street outside the Swan Revived Hotel.
+We start this walk in the High Street outside the Swan Revived Hotel.
 On the opposite side of the road is an early 17th century half-timbered shop, numbered 38 High Street.
 As you can see this has a very distinctive appearance.

 It has been many things as a shop including back in time an antique dealer’s.
 Said to date back to the early 17th century this ancient building stands on a prominent site in the High Street.
 The old timber framing is now on view for all to see after being covered up for many years.

 Walking further down the High Street we come to a traffic roundabout, which is called Cannon Corner.
 It was believed that a cannon was left there after the English Civil War.
-Either side of the traffic roundabout are two iconic buildings – the HSBC bank building.
-This was formerly the Midland Bank built in 1920.(2019 Now closed as a bank and in use as a restaurant) and the Cannon public house opposite.
+Either side of the traffic roundabout are two iconic buildings – one, currently the MOZA restaurant.
+(This was formerly the HSBC/Midland Bank built in 1920) with the Cannon public house opposite.

 If you get the chance, go inside and look up at the ornate ceiling.